jaketae/jaketae.github.io/_posts/2020-05-30-sklearn-pipeline.md

 We can also take a look at the best parameters that were found.
-It's worth noting that the algorithm decided that the `KNNImputer()` is supeior to `SimpleImputer()`, which in my opinion is no surprise.
+It's worth noting that the algorithm decided that the `KNNImputer()` is superior to `SimpleImputer()`, which in my opinion is no surprise.
 However, it is interesting to see our intuition being vindicated in this fashion nonetheless.

 ```python